undergrad-partner-school

 Financial Aid

-Be it a grant, loan, scholarship, or work-study program, any type of financial support can be a great deal for most students.
-If you want to find out more about need-based and non-need-based aid at University of California, San Diego, here are some recent data you should consider.
+Grants, loans, scholarships, work-study programs: these are all types of financial support for students.
+If you are interested in finding out more about need-based and non-need-based aid at University of California, San Diego, here are some recent data you should consider.

 Need-based